gurunandan-bhat/vernarch/content/regions/east-and-northeast.md

 draft = false
-description = 'Covers the traditional architectures found in the predominantly tribal civilizations of the Noth East of India' summaryImage = "Nagaland, tribe Pochury 01.png" headerImg = '/images/regions/east-and-northeast/Nagaland, tribe Chang 03.png' listImage = '/images/regions/Meghalaya, tribe Khasi 08.png' includeStates = ['Odisha', 'West Bengal', 'Assam', 'Meghalaya', 'Arunachal Pradesh', 'Manipur',
+description = 'Covers the traditional architectures found in the predominantly tribal civilizations of the Noth East of India' summaryImage = "Nagaland, tribe Pochury 01.png" extract = 'West Bengal in eastern India is the land of the ubiquitous bangla hut that went on to influence mainstream Hindu and Mughal architecture all over India.' headerImg = '/images/regions/east-and-northeast/Nagaland, tribe Chang 03.png' listImage = '/images/regions/Meghalaya, tribe Khasi 08.png' includeStates = ['Odisha', 'West Bengal', 'Assam', 'Meghalaya', 'Arunachal Pradesh', 'Manipur',